-The study of past changes in the Earth's magnetic field (see geomagnetic
+Paleomagnetism is the study of past changes in Earth's magnetic field (see geomagnetic

 field) by examination of rocks containing certain iron-bearing minerals